 Click Play to See This Bee's Knees Cocktail Come Together

-Add gin, lemon juice and honey syrup into a shaker with ice and shake until well-chilled.
+Add the gin, lemon juice and honey syrup into a shaker with ice and shake until well-chilled.

 Strain into a chilled cocktail glass.